Eye-gaze for Intelligent Driving Assistance

 Robot Self-Assesment (MURI)

-Finally, even after autonomous agents have learned complex behaviors, we likely wouldn’t rely on them until we could reliably predict their behavior in new situations.
-Thus we are designing agents that can teach humans their learned behavior through demonstrations.
-We specifically leverage inverse reinforcement learning and human learning strategies (e.g. scaffolding) to select demonstrations that are both informative and easily understood by humans.
+Even after autonomous agents have learned complex behaviors, we likely won’t rely on them until we can reliably predict their behavior in new situations.
+Thus we are researching how agents can teach the nuances of their learned behaviors to humans through well-selected demonstrations.
+We first leverage inverse reinforcement learning and human learning strategies (e.g. scaffolding) to select demonstrations that are both informative and easily understood by humans.
+We then ask humans to predict agent behavior in unseen environments to test their understanding and inform the next demonstrations to be shown in a closed-loop teaching process.
 Please contact Michael Lee for more information.